1. Learn

 What is NFC scanstrength ?

-ScanStrength was a term created by the Seritag team to make it easier to understand the comparative difference between tag performance.
-As the actual scan distance will vary a lot between mobile phones, we originally created a relative scale, which we called ScanStrength gives a good idea how one tag can be expected to perform next to the other.
+ScanStrength is a system created by the Seritag team to make it easier to understand the comparative difference between tag performance.
+As the actual scan distance will vary a lot between mobile phones, we originally created a relative scale, which we called ScanStrength.
+This gave a very good indication of how one tag can be expected to perform in comparison with another.

 Later in 2019, we launched the Real ScanStrength system which averages the scan performance of a selection of the the most popular mobile phones and provides the result as an actual mm value.